-P - Progressing Well
+P: Progressing Well/On Target

-In the 2022 reporting period, ten risk management plans (RMP) were established in our source protection region; three were new RMPs and seven were replacements.
-Since our source protection plans took effect in April 2015, a total of 124 risk management plans have been established, with 91 remaining in effect.
-More than 98% of the required risk management plans are in place and the remaining two RMPs are in progress.
+In the 2023 reporting period, three risk management plans (RMP) were established in our source protection region; two were new RMPs and one was a replacement.
+Since our source protection plans took effect in April 2015, a total of 127 risk management plans have been established, with 85 remaining in effect.
+All of the required risk management plans are in place.

-Since our Source Protection Plans took effect in 2015, Risk Management Official/Inspectors have carried out 390 inspections for prohibited or regulated activities.
-In 2022, 59 inspections were conducted.
+Since our Source Protection Plans took effect in 2015, Risk Management Official/Inspectors have carried out almost 450 inspections for prohibited or regulated activities.
+In 2023, 63 inspections were conducted.
 This includes inspections required for risk management plans, to ensure compliance with prohibition and to verify threat activities.
 To date, there is a 100% compliance rate with the risk management plans established in our source protection region.